 Talking about death with anyone is unpleasant; talking about it with someone who starts the conversation with “What does ‘dead’ mean?” isn’t just heartbreaking — it’s confounding.
-But, according to Jill Macfarlane, the best way forward if you need to explain the death of a loved one or a pet to your kid, is to do the one thing every fiber of your protective nature might want to avoid: “Be honest, clear, and concise.”
+But, according to grief expert Jill Macfarlane, the best way forward — whether explaining the death of a loved one, pet, or public figure to your kid, is to do the one thing every fiber of your protective nature might want to avoid: “Be honest, clear, and concise.”

 Macfarlane is the development director at Salt Lake City’s The Sharing Place, a nonprofit devoted to helping kids between the ages of 3 and 18 understand death and grieve productively.
-She’s dealt with kids losing parents, siblings and friends from disease, suicide, murder, and while they all handle the process differently, the basics how she handles them go like this …
+She’s dealt with kids losing parents, siblings, and friends from disease, suicide, murder.
+And although children all handle the process differently, the basics of how she handles the different situations go like this.

 Explain What Death Is